Resources

 In many cases, lacking the ability to write well can hurt engineers.
 For example, misspellings and bad grammar on a resume is a huge red flag.

-To understand the effect it could have on an your future, listen to Marcus Webster’s advice in the Embedded Executive podcast, “Looking For a Job?
+To understand the effect it could have on your future, listen to Marcus Webster’s advice in the Embedded Executive podcast, “Looking For a Job?
 Focus on Your Writing”.

 EE Times: